Partner Claire Dyer, in our leading Family law team, highlights some of the myths that many cohabiting couples may not be aware of.

-Resolution has reported that the most popular day to get married this year in England and Wales is 18 August.
+Resolution has reported that the most popular day to get married in 2018 in England and Wales is 18 August.
 With this in mind, they are encouraging family practitioners to think about issues that non-married couples face when they separate.

 For the past two decades, marriage rates have declined and the number of couples cohabiting has increased.
 In 2016 there were around 6.6million cohabiting adults according to Resolution.
 This is officially the fastest growing family type, more than doubling from 1.5million couples just 20 years ago.
 Yet, a 2017 ComRes survey showed that only one couple in three knew there was no such thing as common law marriage.

-Resolution has produced a guide explaining cohabitee’s rights that highlights some of the myths that many cohabiting couples may not be aware of.
+Resolution has produced a helpful guide which explains cohabitee’s rights that highlights some of the myths that many cohabiting couples may not be aware of.